vulcanize/vulcanizedb/README.md

 - `make migrate NAME=vulcanize_private` will run the db migrations
 - `make test` will run the unit tests and skip the integration tests
 - `make integrationtest` will run just the integration tests

-## API
-[Postgraphile](https://www.graphile.org/postgraphile/) is used to expose GraphQL endpoints for our database schemas, this is described in detail [here](../staging/documentation/postgraphile.md).

 ## Contributing